The following section explains regulations for use of bank accounts by parishes and schools.

 A) Each parish and school should have only one checking account into which every cash receipt is deposited and from which every cash disbursement is made.

-B) A separate payroll checking account used exclusively for payroll is permitted.
-This type of account operates through transfers from the regular checking account.
+B) A separate checking account used exclusively for capital campaigns is permitted.

 C) Additional sets of books, bank reconciliations and the consolidation of the activity of the accounts are all complications of having more than one checking account.

-D) Savings accounts can be used to receive transfers of funds from the regular checking account when a parish or school wishes to separate certain funds.
+D) Savings accounts and general ledger sub-accounts (i.e. Cash, IPLF) can be used when a parish or school wishes to separate certain funds.